Tsiri/RHEIA/docs/tutorial.rst

 Determination of the polynomial order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on the PCE trunctation scheme, the number of model evaluations required to construct a PCE for each design sample corresponds to 30, 240 and 1360 for a maximum polynomial degree of 1,2 and 3, respectively.
+Based on the PCE truncation scheme, the number of model evaluations required to construct a PCE for each design sample corresponds to 30, 240 and 1360 for a maximum polynomial degree of 1,2 and 3, respectively.
 The polynomial degree that leads to an accurate expansion is not known a priori and should, therefore, be determined iteratively.
 In a robust optimization framework, the expansion should be sufficiently accurate over the entire design space.